ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-provided-simple/index.md

 <grid-example title='Provided Simple' name='provided-simple' type='generated' options='{ "exampleHeight": 560 }'></grid-example>

-## Simple Filter Parts
+## Simple Filter Conditions

 Each Simple Filter follows the same layout.
+It consists of one or more Filter Conditions separated by zero or more Join Operators.

 The only layout difference is the type of input field presented to the user: for Text and Number Filters a text field is displayed, whereas for Date Filters a date picker field is displayed.

 <image-caption src="filter-provided-simple/resources/filter-panel-components.png" alt="Filter Panel Component" width="40rem" centered="true"></image-caption>